nuitrcs/intro_to_SQL/intro_sql.md

 RIGHT JOIN admissions a ON p.patient_id = a.patient_id;
 ```

-### Exercise 11
+### Exercise 10

 a) Select the patient\_id of patients attended by a cardiologist.
-Use a left join.
-b) Select the patient\_id of patients attended by a cardiologist.
-Now use a right join.
+b) Select the first and last name of patients who have been admitted, but don't have a diagnosis record.

 ### `FULL OUTER JOIN`